abelectronicsuk/ABElectronics_MicroPython_Libraries/IOPi/README.md

 from IOPi import IOPi
 ```

-Next you must initialise the IO object with the I2C address of the I/O controller chip.
+Next, you must initialise the IO object with the I2C address of the I/O controller chip.
 The default addresses for the IO Pi are 0x20 and 0x21:

 ```
 bus1 = IOPI(0x20)
 ```

-We will read the inputs 1 to 8 from bus 2 so set port 0 to be inputs and enable the internal pull-up resistors
+We will read the inputs 1 to 8 from bus 2 so set port 0 as inputs and enable the internal pull-up resistors

 ```
 bus1.set_port_direction(0, 0xFF)
 bus1.set_port_pullups(0, 0xFF)
 ```

-You can now read the pin 1 with:
+You can now read pin 1 with:
 ```
 print('Pin 1: ' + str(bus1.read_pin(1)))
 ```